1757 - British expedition against Louisbourg

 Admiral Holbourne's fleet was expected at Halifax from Great Britain at about this time.
 In fact, as mentioned in the preceding section, it was just getting to sea.

 Between May 22 and 25, troops embarked on board the transports at New York.
+The siege artillery available to Loudoun was old with rusted out and honey-combed barrels, subject to easy bursting.
 The fleet then sailed to Sandy Hook where it anchored.

 On June 5, Loudoun joined the fleet and removed his flag to the Sutherland (50).
 He decided to wait for Holbourne because 5 French ships of the line and 1 frigate had been reported at Louisbourg.
 Indeed the same day, part of Beauffremont's squadron, which had previously reinforced the West Indies, arrived at Louisbourg where it made a junction with 4 ships of the line which, a few days earlier, had arrived from Toulon under M. de Revest.

 The French squadron then cruised off Halifax.
 Meanwhile, Loudoun sent two sloops to reconnoitre the coast.
 They soon came back without spotting the French vessels.

 On June 20, after waiting in vain for Holbourne, Loudoun finally put to sea and sailed from Sandy Hook to Halifax where he arrived without meeting any opposition on June 30.
 The troops were soon landed and encamped at Halifax.
 Parties of rangers were also sent to patrol the surrounding woods.
 Meanwhile, vessels were sent to reconnoitre the harbour of Louisbourg.

 The British and Colonial contingents make their junction at Halifax

 On July 7, all of Holbourne's fleet was finally at anchor before Halifax.
 Once combined with Loudoun's squadron, the fleet counted 17 ships of the line, 14 frigates and sloops, 2 bomb ketches and 1 fire ship escorting 179 transports.
 More precisely, the war fleet consisted of:

 - Ships of the line: